IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 When account setup is complete, you'll receive a [Subscription ID and public key](../getting-started/gs-credentials.md#subscription-id-and-public-key).
 These values are unique to you, and you'll use them when you [configure the UID2 mobile SDK](#configure-the-uid2-mobile-sdk).

-## Add the UID2 Mobile SDK to Your Mobile App
+## Add the UID2 Mobile SDK into Your Mobile App

 To add the mobile SDK to your app, follow the applicable documentation: